What Premier League games are free to air? Where to watch free games - TheNewsTrace

 Free Premier League games on BT Sport: 0

-BT Sport have the rights to 20 of the remaining fixtures, although they haven’t made any out there on free-to-air TV.
+BT Sport have the rights to 20 of the remaining fixtures, although they haven’t made any accessible on free-to-air TV.

-Their allocation has risen from their authentic variety of games, however additional plans is probably not introduced till the fixtures and schedule is about in stone.
+Their allocation has risen from their unique variety of games, however additional plans will not be introduced till the fixtures and schedule is about in stone.

 What Premier League games are free-to-air?